To start your first Grow project, the easiest thing to do is to use the

 Run the following command:

-# Clones the "codelab" default theme to a directory "my-codelab" in the current directory. grow init codelab ./my-codelab/
+# Clones the "codelab" default theme to a directory "my-codelab" in the current directory. $ grow init codelab ./my-codelab/ $ cd my-codelab/

-You'll now have the "codelab" theme on your computer, ready to use with the Grow SDK.
+You'll now have the "codelab" theme on your computer, ready to use with Grow.
 To understand what we mean by "configuration, not code," let's take a look at the structure of a Grow project.

 Grow projects (which we call pods) contain everything that Grow needs to build your site: content, structure, translations, static files, templates, etc. Again, you won't have to write any code to determine how your site is served or its architecture – configs take care of that for you.
 Because of this concept, if you need to change URLs later, or add or remove localizations (for example), it's simply a matter of changing the configs within your pod.